routineactivity/routineactivity.github.io/_posts/2024-02-17-harm-index-and-hotspots.md

 ### (Imperfect) solutions

-The solution to removing *'frequency deserts'*, can often be manual correction.
+The solution to removing *'frequency deserts'*, can often be a manual correction.
 This can be a time burden for someone working in a large urban area or across an entire police force.
 It can involve making arbitrary cut-off decisions.
-What does too few offences mean?
+What do too few offences mean?
 Less than 10?
 Less than 1 per week?
 Less than 1 per month?
-This can become an iterative loop, which can be fine for a single time study or intervention, but you do not want to rehash this manual process over and over again.
+This can become an iterative loop, which can be fine for a single-time study or intervention, but you do not want to rehash this manual process over and over again.

 Something I have experimented with is applying transformations to the raw CCHI/CSS values.
 The aim is to be able to generate hotspot information that amplifies higher weighted events without generating the frequency deserts.
-The table below provides an overview of weights that can be applied for a basket of violent crimes, beginning from the raw CCHI value.
+The table below provides an overview of weights that can be applied to a basket of violent crimes, beginning from the raw CCHI value.
 For example, a homicide is weighted as 5,475 using the CCHI.
 A log transformation of this value produces a weight of 9 and a square root transformation of this value produces a weight of 74.
 The count treats all crimes equally.

 <br>